 What to do with negative publicity in 4 steps

-Finally, let’s deal with bad publicity because no matter how nice of a person you are, you’ll eventually get the flaming blog post, reddit blast or ugly viral tweet…all for the world to see.
+Finally, let’s deal with bad publicity because no matter how nice of a person you are, you’ll eventually get an inflammatory blog post, reddit blast or ugly viral tweet…for all the world to see.

 What should you do to keep this negative publicity from hurting you?
 Here’s how I recommend you handle the situation.

-- Act fast – Naturally you should be monitoring the social and web world for both positive and negative comments.
+- Act fast – Naturally, you should be monitoring the social and web worlds for both positive and negative comments.
 Responding quickly will help reinforce the positive press and smother the negative press.
-Don’t let bad press blind slide you.
+Don’t let bad press blindside you.
 You should not be the last to know.
 You should be one of the first…and you should respond promptly.

 - Don’t absorb the insult – If you’ve done a good job of keeping up your profile and extending your influence, then remember this when a negative comment comes your way: there are a ton of people who really like you.
-Plus, negative comments usually are generated by people who woke up on the wrong side of the bed…or can be calmed down with a level-headed reply.
+Plus, negative comments are usually generated by people who woke up on the wrong side of the bed or can’t be calmed down with a level-headed reply.

-- Sort out the situation in private – Respond with an “I am grateful for any feedback; no matter how brutal is it.
-Your opinion is valuable and I’d love to talk to you in private to take care of the situation.”
+- Sort out the situation in private – Respond with something like “I am grateful for any feedback, no matter how brutal it is.
+Your opinion is valuable, and I’d love to talk to you in private to take care of the situation.”
 Never turn a customer service situation like that into a public spectacle.
 Send them a direct message and then try to win them over.

 Responding to negative publicity quickly and kindly is one of the best ways to minimize any kind of damage you might suffer.
 Ignoring it will only hurt you.

-Many times I’ve fell off the radar so to speak because commitments and new businesses have sucked me away.
+Many times I’ve fallen off the radar, so to speak, because commitments and new businesses have sucked me away.
 It’s easy to let that frustrate you, especially if you can’t get back to work on building your influence again…but I always remind myself that there will be a time…I just need to be patient.
 And if I can do it, so can you!